 3. Request a Solution

-Of course, if you believe there’s no retrieving your card, cancellation is the best route.
-In that case, the rep will help you order a replacement card.
-Some institutions will charge a fee.
-Your new card should arrive within a week, although you can request a rush order to shorten your wait time which usually comes with an additional fee.
+Some institutions will charge a fee to replace your card, even if it was stolen.
+Your new card should arrive within a week, although you can request a rush order to shorten your wait time which usually comes with an additional fee but arrives within 2 – 3 days.
 If you need more immediate access to your funds, you can go to a bank branch and get a temporary card.

 4. Cancel Any Automatic Payments